MobileLLM/ChainStream/README.md

 A Stream-based LLM Agent Framework for Continuous Context Sensing and Sharing

+> This work is still work in progress, welcome to following and contribute!
+Feel free to join our Zulip Group: mobilellm.zulipchat.com if you are interesting in ChainStream :)

 ## Some conceptual examples of ChainStream

 <img src="doc/img/ChainstreamExample.png" alt="ChainStream" style="zoom:25%;" />